Differently Powered Individual

 - PS238 also uses the term "metahuman."
 The superpowered kids are "metaprodigies".

-- The Marvel Universe takes care to distinguish between "mutants" (people who develop superpowers through an inherited trait) and "superhumans" (people who gain powers due to exposure of foreign elements), mainly because of the Fantastic Racism against the former (the pejorative term "mutie" is quite popular among anti-mutant bigots).
-"Mutates" can be mistaken for either group (and many supplemental sources outside of the actual comics - and even in the comics themselves - think superhumans are called mutates) but they're former humans genetically enhanced with superpowers by a villain with Mad Scientist credentials, such as the Savage Land Mutates.
+- The Marvel Universe takes care to distinguish between "mutants" (people who develop superpowers through an inherited trait) and "mutates" (people who gain powers due to exposure of foreign elements), mainly because of the Fantastic Racism against the former (the pejorative term "mutie" is quite popular among anti-mutant bigots).

 - Ironically, many superhumans are still mistaken for mutants, with Spider-Man at the top of the list.